paulch42/lean-spec/md/FPL/State.md

   | inconsistent   -- the content of the message, if applied, would be inconsistent
 ```

-The information maintained about a received message that failed to match.
+The information maintained about a received message that failed to process.

 ```lean
 structure FailedMessage where